codahale/grump/README.md

 ## Keys

-Keys in Grump are very simple.
-A private key is a randomly generated 256-bit value, used as a Curve25519 key.
-It's stored on disk encrypted with ChaCha20Poly1305, using a key derived from your passphrase via scrypt, as a protobuf.
+A Grump private key is the combination of a Curve25519 decryption key and a Ed25519 signing key.
+Both are stored on disk encrypted with ChaCha20Poly1305, using a key derived from your passphrase via scrypt.

+A Grump public key is the combination of a Curve25519 encryption key and a Ed25519 verifying key.

 ## Messages